HeXuPKU/SPAGRM.github.io/docs/Step 1 Fit the null model.md

 > - Cox PH model can be used for time-to-event trait analysis, and proportional odds logistic model can be used for categorical traits.
 > - Users can try other statistical models for complex traits with more complicated structure if interested.
 > 3. **Fit the null model and obtain model residuals**
-> - The score statistic can be derived from the gradient of the likelihood function by fitting the null model.
+> - The score statistics can be derived from the gradient of the likelihood function by fitting the null model.
-> - Generally, The score statistic has the format of _S_ = _G<sup>T</sup>R_, where _G_ represents the genotype to be tested and _R_ is defined as the model residuals.
+> - Generally, The score statistics have the consistent format of _S_ = _G<sup>T</sup>R_, where _G_ represents the genotype to be tested and _R_ is defined as the model residuals.